Loop: Mohabbat

 I don’t want to go in detail but you have gone through a lot in your personal life during the making of your album.
 What does Vulture Prince mean to you personally?

-We have been running a loop-songs series and I love love love especially when we host a non-English song.
+We have been running a loop-songs series and I love love love it especially when we host a non-English song.
 Our pick is your incredible song, Mohabbat.
 Before we talk about the song, I would love to ask you about the word ‘mohabbat’ itself.
 Having Turkish origins myself, it is one of those words that will not translate 100%.
 What kind of ‘love’ is described when you say mohabbat?
 Will you please enlighten our readers about etymology?

-How about your 7:42 dreamy journey, Mohabbat?
+How about your dreamy journey, Mohabbat?
 What is the back story of the song if you can go a bit deeper for us?
 And what is the significance of it for you and the album?

-Yeah, it’s just such a chameleon of a, of a song, you know, lyrically, it just kind of reminds me of so many scenarios that I could possibly relate it to, you know, like I said earlier, could be like a, a worshiper is kind of deciding not to follow that, that, that I don’t know deity anymore or it could be that like a lover is tired of, you know, is kind of mocking their, their ex and saying, you know, what, like you’re gonna, there’s many fish in the sea for you like you’re, you’re gonna be fine.
+Yeah, it’s just such a chameleon of a song lyrically.
+It just kind of reminds me of so many scenarios that I could possibly relate it to, you know, like I said earlier, could be a worshiper is kind of deciding not to follow that, that, that I don’t know deity anymore or it could be that like a lover is tired of, you know, is kind of mocking their, their ex and saying, you know, what, like you’re gonna, there’s many fish in the sea for you like you’re, you’re gonna be fine.
 I’m, but I’m, I’m, I’m leaving you, you know, or it could be that someone, someone has passed away and is saying, you know, don’t worry, I’m gonna go, but you’ll still find love, you’ll still be OK, like, it can be so many things and I feel like that’s really beautiful and that’s kind of what has always resonated with me about this particular guzzle.
 But I felt in this case particularly that, like, I wanted to do more, I just didn’t want to do this.
 I just didn’t want it to be focused on the poetry, which is, which already is so incredible, but I wanted to really like add and like, like 100% of myself into it as well musically.
 And that’s kind of how the, it almost like I approached it almost like it has movements, you know, it has like the first movement and the second and then the kind of percussive part and then this this kind of you know, synth interlude that’s kind of cold and then becomes a little jarring.
 And then, you know, towards the end, there are these like shimmers of horn and, you know, the final kind of wrap up of the, of the story.
 So even if you don’t really understand what’s happening lyrically, you are kind of completely immersed in the story that the music is telling you and is leading you, is leading you on.

 So that’s kind of where I wanted it to be like my crown jewel of this, of the album.
 And I was really nervous that it was that I was doing too much and that it was all in my head, but I’m very, very happy and grateful that it did come out and people are feeling it the way that I intended for them to feel it.
 At least, like, at least some people are, you know, we can only, we can only dream and, and, and, and kind of go completely like, artistically bonkers and just like, you know, musicians can when they’re, when they’re in this way where they’re trying to sort of realize something out of thin air, you can just feel like you’re completely insane.
 And like, you have to kind of enter a level of self importance that’s just very like embarrassing for the rest of the world, but you just have to fucking behave like that until you really get it.